greshake/i3status-rust/doc/blocks.md

 ## Temperature

-Creates a block which displays the system temperature, based on lm_sensors' `sensors` output.
+Creates a block which displays the system temperature, based on `libsensors` library.
 The block has two modes: "collapsed", which uses only colour as an indicator, and "expanded", which shows the content of a `format` string.

-Requires `lm_sensors` and appropriate kernel modules for your hardware.
+Requires `libsensors` and appropriate kernel modules for your hardware.

 The average, minimum, and maximum temperatures are computed using all sensors displayed by `sensors`, or optionally filtered by `chip` and `inputs`.